|

 No single risk factor evaluated appears to be solely responsible for the overall elevation of childhood cancer incidence in Dover Township.

-Although no associations were detected in analyses of the overall study population, a statistically significant association and consistency in multiple measures of association were seen between prenatal exposure to time-specific Parkway well field water (1982-1996) and leukemia in female children of all ages.
-This finding seems to support the hypothesis that prenatal exposure to Parkway well field water during this interval was a risk factor for childhood leukemia in females.
-However, it is important to note that there is considerable uncertainty in the findings.
+Parkway well field water (1982-1996) and leukemia in female children of all ages.
+This finding seems to support the hypothesis that prenatal exposure to Parkway well field water during this interval was a risk factor for childhood

-Although no associations were detected in analyses of the overall study population, a consistent elevation in the odds ratios and an apparent close response effect was seen in both the Interview and Birth Records Studies between prenatal exposure to Ciba-Geigy ambient air and leukemia in female children diagnosed prior to age five.
-This finding seems to support the hypothesis that exposure to Ciba-Geigy air emissions was a risk factor for childhood leukemia in females.
-As noted above, there is considerable uncertainty in the findings.
+response effect was seen in both the Interview and Birth Records Studies between prenatal exposure to Ciba-Geigy ambient air and leukemia in female children diagnosed prior to age five.
+This finding seems to support the

 No associations were seen between exposure to Holly Street well field water prior to 1976 and any of the cancer groupings evaluated.
-However, because few children had any study time before 1976, the ability to examine this factor was limited in this study.
+However, because few children had any study time before 1976, the ability to examine this factor

 The use of a private well for drinking water within any region that had a history of groundwater contamination was rare in this study.
-Odds ratios for leukemia were elevated in the Interview Study for ever living in a residence with a private well in any of these groundwater regions during the postnatal time period, but could not be calculated for the prenatal period.
+Odds ratios for

-An association was observed during the prenatal and postnatal time periods for residential distance from the Ciba-Geigy pipeline and leukemia in female children, but the association diminished when documented Ciba-Geigy pipeline breaks were taken into consideration.
-No completed exposure pathways associated with the Ciba-Geigy pipeline were identified in the Ciba-Geigy Public Health Assessment.
+An association was observed during the prenatal and postnatal time periods for residential distance from the Ciba-Geigy pipeline and leukemia in female

 No consistent patterns of association were seen between the other environmental factors and any of the cancer groupings evaluated.